Call: 1-800-832-7191

 - Inland waterway maps

 - Stay tuned for our exclusively authored CT Boaters Handbook.
-We are currently working on the copyrighting now in November of 2025.
+We are currently working on the copyrighting now in June 2026.

 10-15-year-olds can operate the jet ski but must have a certified adult, 18 years or older, onboard the PWC with them.
-The supervising operator must have their Certificate of Personal Watercraft Operation and again, must be on the jet ski with 10-15 year old.
+The supervising operator must have their Certificate of Personal Watercraft Operation and again, must be on the jet ski with the certified youngster if they are between 10–15 years old.

 Other than the name, obviously, they are all combined into one class now.
 The SBC or safe boating certificate section focuses on safe boating.
 The PWC, personal watercraft, and the SWE, safe waterskiing towing, are considered endorsements.
 The CPWO, certificate of personal watercraft operation, section focuses on the safe operation of PWC’s.
 The SWE section focuses on safely towing an inflatable or someone on skis.
 Briefly, one needs to be 16 to tow a water-skier or inflatable rider.